AdobeDocs/app-builder/src/pages/guides/security/index.md

 #### Cloud storage and content delivery network (CDN) for SPA static files

-When an App Builder single-page application (SPA) is deployed into the [Experience Cloud Shell](https://experience.adobe.com), the static assets of the SPA are deployed from a [CI/CD pipeline](../deployment/ci_cd_for_firefly_apps.md) to App Builder's cloud storage and CDN.
+When an App Builder single-page application (SPA) is deployed into the [Experience Cloud Shell](https://experience.adobe.com), the static assets of the SPA are deployed from the CLI or a [CI/CD pipeline](../deployment/ci_cd_for_firefly_apps.md) to App Builder's cloud storage and CDN.

 Both of these have a strict isolation according to the Runtime namespace.
 Cloud Storage containers hosting App Builder SPAs can be accessed only by configuring the [CLI](https://github.com/adobe/aio-cli) with appropriate workspace credentials.